 Proxima Nova is an expensive typeface.
-If you’re looking to use such a font on your non-profit site or small project, a free alternative can be a great help.
+If you’re looking to use a font like it on your non-profit site or small project, a free alternative can be a great help.

-The question being whether there exists a Google font that looks like Proxima Nova or not?
+The question is whether there exists a Google font that looks like Proxima Nova or not.

 Below given list of Google fonts is the answer to the question above.
 These cool Proxima Nova lookalikes may serve the purpose without spending one dime.

-Julieta Ulanovsky created this after getting inspired by old posters and signs in the Montserrat territory.
+Old posters and signs in Montserrat territory inspired Julieta Ulanovsky to create this.
 Observe the comparison of Proxima Nova and Montserrat in the below screen capture.

 It looks like a twin of Mark’s creation.